-If the underwriters exercise their option to purchase additional ordinary shares in full in this offering, the pro forma as adjusted net tangible book value after the offering would be \$5.64 per share, the increase in net tangible book value per share to existing shareholders prior to such option exercise would be \$0.29 per share and the dilution in net tangible book value per share to new investors would be \$0.29 per share, in each case assuming an initial public offering price of \$17.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus).
+If the underwriters exercise their option to purchase additional ordinary shares in full in this offering, the pro forma as adjusted net tangible book value after the offering would be \$5.92 per share, the increase in net tangible book value per share to existing shareholders would be \$3.01 per share and the dilution in net tangible book value per share to new investors would be \$12.08 per share.

-The following table summarizes, on a pro forma as adjusted basis, as of June 30, 2020, the differences between the number of shares purchased from us, the total consideration paid to us, and the average price per share that existing shareholders paid during the past five years, on the one hand, and the average price per share that new investors are paying in this offering at the assumed initial public offering price of \$17.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses, including the fees payable to A-Labs, payable by us, on the other hand.
+The following table summarizes, on a pro forma as adjusted basis, as of June 30, 2020, the differences between the number of shares purchased from us, the total consideration paid to us, and the average price per share that existing shareholders paid during the past five years, on the one hand, and the average price per share that new investors are paying in this offering, after deducting the underwriting discounts and commissions and estimated offering expenses, including the fees payable to A-Labs, payable by us, on the other hand.

-Ordinary Shares Purchased Total Consideration A Number % Amount Average Price Per Share Existing shareholders 35,570,380 80 \$ 158,512,491 54 \$ 4.50 New investors 8,823,530 20 133,230,543 46 15.10 Total 44,393,910 100% 291,743,034 100%
+Ordinary Shares Purchased Total Consideration A Dadaa Number % Amount % Average Price Per Share Existing shareholders 35,576,232 79 \$ 157,958,491 52 \$ 4.44 New investors 9,178,744 21 146,939,135 48 16.01 Total 44,754,976 100% 304,897,626 100%